-7. Do you know of any other reason why you should not do a physical activity?
+7. Do you know of any other reason why you should not do physical activity?

-Click here to download a free PDF of the PARQ Form from the University of Waterloo.
+Click here to download a free PDF of the PARQ Form from Florida Gulf Coast University.

 Why don't fitness centers use it?

-Here's the dirty secret fitness centers don't want you to know…
+Here is the dirty secret the gyms centers don't want you to know…

 Why Fitness Centers Don't Use The PAR-Q

-To answer this question, I want to tell you about a conversation I had with a friend who used to run a well known fitness center.
+I want to tell you about a conversation I had with a friend who used to run a well-known fitness center.
 I won't tell you the name of the fitness facility because I promised her I wouldn’t.
-Trust me when I say everybody reading these words has heard of this organization.
+Trust me when I say everybody has heard of this organization.

-During our conversation she told me how they used to issue a PAR-Q when new members joined.
-But, she want on to tell me, they stopped using it after they talked to the lawyers who told them – and I'm going to quote her here – “the less you know, the better.”
+She told me how they used to issue a PAR-Q when new members joined.
+But, they stopped using it after they talked to the lawyers who told them – and I'm going to quote her here – “the less you know, the better.”